 All of the types of business reports discussed in this blog post have a direct or indirect relation to a company’s financial data.
 In the end, every business move will ultimately have an impact on revenue and business viability.
 The following reports should be monitored weekly, every time a big project is complete and when new processes are implemented.

 Time Tracking Reports

 As you already know, reports on business matters do not fall from the sky.
-You need to be using a time-tracking software that generates business reports on various topics.
-Based on those reports, you will be able to observe your team’s productivity levels through the time they allocate on different projects and tasks.
+You need to be using time-tracking software that generates business reports on various topics.
+Based on those reports, you will be able to observe your team’s productivity levels through the time they allocate to different projects and tasks.
 Knowing what you and your teammates work on will offer insightful data on how to compare the project results to the tracked time dedicated to it.
 This way, you will be able to find where you lost time and misplaced too much effort.
-Above all, you will be taking the right steps towards increasing your productivity.
+Above all, you will be taking the right steps toward increasing your productivity.

 Without successful sales, there is no business longevity.
 Therefore, you need to be putting your focus on your sales reports.
 They can show you if you have reached the targeted goals you have set monthly, quarterly, and yearly.
 Hence, you should be monitoring them frequently.
 Think of your sales reports as a library full of invoices related to specific products, services, and clients.
-A beneficial move to any company is to cross-check your sales report with the expense reports to get a comprehensive picture of your finances.
+A beneficial move for any company is to cross-check your sales report with the expense reports to get a comprehensive picture of your finances.